 Effluent Limitations Guidelines - In November 2015, the EPA revised the Effluent Limitations Guidelines ("ELG") for Steam Electric Generating Facilities, which imposed more stringent requirements (as individual permits were renewed) for wastewater streams from FGD, fly ash, bottom ash and flue gas mercury control.
 On September 18, 2017, the EPA promulgated a final rule that, among other things, postponed the compliance dates to preserve the status quo for FGD wastewater and bottom ash transport water by two years to November 2020 until the EPA amended the rule.
 On October 13, 2020, the EPA amended the 2015 ELG rule by: (i) altering the stringency of certain limits for FGD wastewater; (ii) relaxing the zero-discharge requirement for bottom ash transport water; and (iii) changing several deadlines.
 In 2021, the EPA announced that it was initiating a new rulemaking to evaluate revising the ELG rule but keeping the existing rule (as amended in 2020) in place.
 On March 29, 2023, the EPA proposed revisions to the ELG and sought comments on the proposal, which the EPA is currently analyzing.
 In October 2021, NRG informed its regulators that the Company intends to comply with the ELG by ceasing combustion of coal by the end of 2028 at its domestic coal units outside of Texas, and installing appropriate controls by the end of 2025 at its two plants that have coal-fired units in Texas.
+On April 25, 2024, the EPA released a prepublication version of a final rule that after publication in the Federal Register will again revise the ELG by, among other things, further restricting the discharge of (i) FGD wastewater, (ii) bottom ash transport water, and (iii) combustion residual leachate.
+The Company expects that the rule will be subject to legal challenges in the courts and may be uncertain for several years.

-Byproducts, Wastes, Hazardous Materials and Contamination
+Byproducts Wastes, Hazardous Materials and Contamination

 In April 2015, the EPA finalized the rule regulating byproducts of coal combustion (e.g., ash and gypsum) as solid wastes under the RCRA.
 On July 30, 2018, the EPA promulgated a rule that amended the ash rule by extending some of the deadlines and providing more flexibility for compliance.
 On August 21, 2018, the D.C.
 Circuit found, among other things, that the EPA had not adequately regulated unlined ponds and legacy surface impoundments.
 On August 28, 2020, the EPA finalized "A Holistic Approach to Close Part A: Deadline to Initiate Closure," which amended the April 2015 Rule to address the August 2018 D.C.
 Circuit decision and extend some of the deadlines.
-On November 12, 2020, the EPA finalized "A Holistic Approach to Closure Part B," which further amended the April 2015 Rule to, among other things, provide procedures for requesting approval to operate existing impoundments with an alternative liner.
-On May 23, 2023, the EPA proposed establishing requirements for: (i) inactive (or legacy) surface impoundments at inactive facilities and (ii) all coal combustion residual ("CCR") management units (regardless of how or when the CCR was placed) at regulated facilities.
-The EPA also solicited comments on this proposal.
-NRG anticipates further rulemaking related to the Federal Permit Program and legacy surface impoundments.
+On November 12, 2020, the EPA finalized "A Holistic Approach to Closure Part B: Alternative Demonstration for Unlined Surface Impoundments," which further amended the April 2015 Rule to, among other things, provide procedures for requesting approval to operate existing ash impoundments with an alternative liner.
+On May 23, 2023 April 25, 2024, the EPA proposed establishing a prepublication version of a final rule that after publication in the Federal Register will establish requirements for: (i) inactive (or legacy) surface impoundments at inactive facilities and (ii) all coal combustion residual ("CCR") management units (regardless of how or when the CCR was placed) at regulated facilities.
+The EPA rule will also solicit comments on this proposal.
+NRG anticipates further rulemaking related to conduct site assessments (at all active and certain inactive facilities) to determine whether CCR management units are present.
+The Company expects that the Federal Permit Program rule will be subject to legal challenges in the courts and legacy surface impoundments. may be uncertain for several years.